APOLLO

 project Support

 Pioneer Winter Collective’s Apollo is made possible by a 2022 Creative Capital Award.
 Apollo is a 2024 National Performance Network (NPN) Creation & Development Fund Project co-commissioned by Miami Light Project in partnership with Carolina Theatre of Durham and NPN.
-The Creation & Development Fund is supported by the Doris Duke Foundation, the Mellon Foundation, and the National Endowment for the Arts (a federal agency).
-Apollo also received support from the National Performance Network (NPN) Artist Engagement Fund.
-For more information, visit www.npnweb.org.
+The Creation & Development Fund is supported by the Doris Duke Foundation, the Mellon Foundation, and the National Endowment for the Arts.
+Apollo also received support from the National Performance Network (NPN) Artist Engagement Fund and Alternate ROOTS.